dali-lab/Git-Workshop-Flow/README.md

 # Git Workshop

 This workshop is about learning how to use Git.
-In THIS repository, use Git Flow to make PRs from branches.
-Here we will experience the reason Git Flow is so necessary.
+In THIS repository, use git flow to make PRs from branches.

 > WINDOWS USERS: [Download GitBash](https://gitforwindows.org)